 The electronic system consists of the ECM, the engine sensors and inputs from the parent machine.
 The ECM is the computer.
-The personality module is the software for the computer.
-The personality module contains the operating maps.
-The operating maps define the following characteristics of the engine:
+The flash file is the software for the computer.
+The flash file defines the following characteristics of the engine:

-- Engine power
+- · Engine power

 - Torque curves

-- Engine speed (rpm)
+- · Engine speed (rpm)

 - Engine Noise

-- Smoke and Emissions
+- · Smoke and Emissions

 The factory passwords restrict changes to authorized personnel.
 Factory passwords are required to clear any event code.
-Refer to the following Troubleshooting, "Factory Passwords" For more information on the passwords.
+Refer to the following Troubleshooting, "Factory Passwords" for more information on the passwords.

 The ECM has an excellent record of reliability.
 Any problems in the system are most likely to be the connectors and the wiring harness.
 The ECM should be the last item in troubleshooting the engine.

-The personality module contains the software with all the fuel setting information.
+The flash file contains the software with all the fuel setting information.
 The information determines the engine performance.

-Flash programming is the method of programming or updating the personality module.
-Refer to the following Troubleshooting, RENR2417, "Flashing Programming " for the instructions on the flash programming of the personality module.
+Flash programming is the method of programming or updating the flash file.
+Refer to the following Troubleshooting, "Flashing Programming " for the instructions on the flash programming of the flash file.